Frequently Asked Questions

 Where is our field of membership?

-Persons who work or reside in Limestone and Navarro County and that portion of Freestone County west of I-45 and specifically Fairfield; and the portion of Hill County south of Highway 22 and east of I-35 to include Hillsboro with the following exclusion: persons that are eligible for primary membership in existing occupational or association-based credit unions in Navarro and Hill Counties, Texas;
+Persons who work, worship or reside in Limestone County and that portion of Freestone County West of I-45 and specifically Fairfield; also Navarro County; and to include portions of Ellis County with postal zip codes 75101, 76670, 76651, 76623, 75119, and the portion of Hill County South of Highway 22 and East of I-35 to include Hillsboro with the following exclusion: persons that are eligible for primary membership in existing occupational or association-based credit unions in Hill County, Texas.

 What's a credit union?